ahab-dbworks/RentalWorksWeb/README.md

 - make necessary edits to these files
 - (need more info here about what to put in AplicationConfig.js for developers)

+### Create a virtual directory for the frameworks
+- In IIS create a Virtual Directory on Default Website with alias "fwjson", path "C:\project\lib.net\dbworks\Fw.Json\content"

 ### Create a RentalWorksWeb Module

 ### Create a RentalWorksQuikScan Module]